 While trying to get to grips with compatibilit free-will I’ve been looking at stuff from Dan Dennette and David Chalmers.
 Then along comes this post from Jerry Coyne.
 Trying to clarify my appreciation of the compatibilist case I asked specific questions of ‘Another Matt’, and had the response I was sort of hoping for (i.e. it confirmed what I thought was the physicalist case from compatibilists) from ‘coelsblog’

-So, at least in the causal chain I think compatibilists and incompatibilists are on the same planet at least.
-But several points of contention as I see it, as an incompatibilist, are as follows.
+So, at least in the causal chain I think compatibilists and incompatibilists are on the same planet.
+But several points of contention remain, as I see it, as an incompatibilist.
 Not all compatibilists need hold all these points of view, but that some do, and that these points are raised frequently, causes misunderstanding for an incompatibilist such as myself.
 This is why I think many incompatibilists see compatibilists being closer to dualism than the underlying physicalism that many compatibilists really hold to.

 1) Language and Level